dnewingh/gcp-fhir-sandbox-public/README.md

     - could possibly substitute with a HAPI server
 - Logica sandbox -> distracting EHR launcher
 - Epic EHR sandbox -> read-only permissions available

+# To Do
+- Ng admin app with ability to post/put
+- Shell script for cli setup and implementation of environment variables
+- Blog post